PERF 2016 Music Group Performance

 Legacy Code 102555

-Description This unit replaces 101521- Collaboration and Live Music Performance.
+Description This subject replaces 101521- Collaboration and Live Music Performance.
 Through a series of lectures and workshops, students will pursue two main threads of practical study imperative to any working musician.
 The first is collaboration, which will be practised in workshops (with repertoire determined by lecturers) and probed in a written task.
 The second area of study is the development of a suite of onstage skills and strategies including physical gesture, audience communication and facility with musical equipment.

 School Humanities & Comm Arts